 How to Freeze Corned Beef and Vegetables:

-• Step 3: For vegetables, flash-freeze them on a baking sheet for an hour, then transfer them to a freezer-safe container.
-This helps them maintain their shape and texture.
+- Step 3: For vegetables, flash-freeze them on a baking sheet for an hour, then transfer them to a freezer-safe container.
+This helps preserve their shape and keeps the texture just right.

 5. Reheating Leftovers